Loltolo-Lesapiti/OOP-school-library/README.md

 # Project Name

-> In this project, we demonstrated the use of modules and classes in Ruby.
-For this we will created a class MyList and a module MyEnumerable.The module MyEnumerable was used to implement a subset of the functionality of Enumerable.
+> In this project, I started building a school library app.
+In this initial step, I created classes to represent the person class as the main interface and other classes that represent students and teachers to extend the person class.

 ## Built With